• Skip to content

 Volunteering

-Volunteering is a great opportunity to develop your vocational skills and gain practical work experience while contributing to the wider community.
-Our Active Student programme pairs our students with a relevant organisation to offer a volunteering placement.
-Our strong links with the local community through our award-winning Community University Partnership Programme (CUPP), have enabled us to create partnerships with a range of organisations, allowing us to use our knowledge and resources for social benefit.
+A great opportunity to develop your vocational skills and gain practical experience while contributing to the community.
+Our Active Student programme pairs students with relevant organisations and we have links with the local community through our Community University Partnership Programme (CUPP).

 Follow our Humanities and Social Science blog